greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-nodes.html.md

 Generally, you should run performance tests when an administrator modifies host networking or other special conditions in the system.
 For example, if you will run the expanded system on two network clusters, run tests on each cluster.

-**Note:** Preparing host systems for use by a Greenplum Database system assumes that the new hosts' operating system has been properly configured to match the existing hosts, described in [Configuring Your Systems](../../install_guide/prep_os.html).
+> **Note** Preparing host systems for use by a Greenplum Database system assumes that the new hosts' operating system has been properly configured to match the existing hosts, described in [Configuring Your Systems](../../install_guide/prep_os.html).

 **Parent topic:** [Expanding a Greenplum System](../expand/expand-main.html)